sgidevnet/sgidevnet.github.io/wiki/IRIX_Binaries.md

 **NOTE**: this includes an /etc/sudoers file with my username.
 Replace with yours instead of blaming me about trying to hack you.

-**NOTE**: curl expects to find a cacert.pem containing certificates in /opt/local/etc. More info.
+**NOTE**: curl expects to find a cacert.pem containing certificates in /opt/local/etc. You can get it here: [https://curl.haxx.se/ca/cacert.pem](https://curl.haxx.se/ca/cacert.pem).

 What's included: